-QUICK READ: Geothermal energy producer EDC will continue providing temporary power until the grid lines have been restored.
+QUICK READ: EDC will continue providing temporary power from its geothermal power plants until the grid lines have been restored.

 Lopez-led geothermal leader Energy Development Corporation (EDC) has begun providing 20 to 40 megawatts (MW) of temporary power and food assistance to Albay and Sorsogon as part of its aid to the Bicol region that was devastated by Super Typhoon Rolly on November 1.

 With full support from the National Grid Corporation of the Philippines (NGCP), EDC’s Bacon-Manito geothermal power plant worked with Sorsogon I Electric Cooperative, Inc.(SORECO 1), Sorsogon II Electric Cooperative, Inc. (SORECO 2), Albay Electric Cooperative, Inc. (ALECO), and some of the larger commercial establishments in the two provinces to serve their power needs even if it currently has no power supply agreements with them.

 “We express our deepest gratitude to NGCP for making it possible for us to energize our two host areas that have about 400,000 households and a population of about two million,” said Engr.
 Liberato S. Virata, senior vice president and head of EDC’s Facilities O&M Group.

 The two provinces have been in the dark since the start of November due to damaged power facilities caused by Super Typhoon Rolly.

 EDC is likewise providing over 2,300 sacks of rice to both provinces as well as in Catanduanes and in Camarines Sur.
 It is also distributing food packs and bread to severely affected families in Guinobatan, Albay in partnership with the Lopez Group Foundation, Inc.

 “Through this initiative, we hope to help our local communities recover from the damages caused by Super Typhoon Rolly and from the impact of the COVID-19 pandemic,” added Virata.